jasonaaronwilson/c-armyknife-lib/src-doc/io.md

 Completely reads a file and appends the contents to the passed in buffer.
 This is often much more convenient than streaming a file.

+## @function buffer_read_ready_bytes

+Read from a FILE* until either the end of file is reached, max_bytes has been read, or there are no ready bytes.
+This function should never block.

 ## @function buffer_read_until

 Read from a FILE* until either the end of file is reached or a